pe049395/IMC-Prosperity-2024/README.md

 Initially, we considered market making due to the wide bid-ask spread of `ORCHIDS`, but found it impossible because bids lower than the fair price and asks higher than the fair price did not fill well.

 Instead, `ORCHIDS` were also tradable on the exchange of the south archipelago.
 Therefore, we implemented arbitrage between the two exchanges.
-We placed orders to maximize expected profit per trade (= `(enter price on this island - exit price on the south archipelago - shipping cost - import tariff) * execution probability`).
+We placed orders that maximizes expected profit per trade (= `(enter price on this island - exit price on the south archipelago - shipping cost - import tariff) * execution probability`).
 We estimated the execution probability through our own experiment.